chrisdavenport/service/README.md

 with little or no behaviour of their own.
-Unlike commands, which have a one-to-one relationship with their handlers, domain events are published to all registered listeners and several mechanisms exist to make it easy to extend functionality by registering in extension code.
+Unlike commands, which have a one-to-one relationship with their handlers, domain events are published to all registered listeners and several mechanisms exist to make it easy to extend functionality by registering listeners in extension code.

 ### Naming domain events

 Although unenforceable, it is good practice to name events using the past tense.
 Ideally, the terms used should be meaningful to domain experts.
-For example, the domain event raised after successfully executing a RegisterCustomer command, might be called CustomerWasRegistered, or perhaps just CustomerRegistered.
+For example, the domain event raised after successfully executing a "RegisterCustomer" command, might be called "CustomerWasRegistered", or perhaps just "CustomerRegistered".

 ### Registering a domain event listener

 Any number of domain event listeners, including none at all, may be registered for each domain event type.
 Different registration methods may be used depending on the context.
 The name of the event, where a name is required, will be the name of the domain event class with an "on" prefix.
+For example, an event class called "CustomerRegistered" will be associated with the event named "onCustomerRegistered".

 Note that developers should not make any assumptions about the order in which domain event listeners are executed.

 #### Call by convention

-Typically used within a component, this method constructs the name of a domain event handler class from the name of the domain event class itself and if the class exists, its event method is called.
+Typically used within a component, this method constructs the name of a domain event listener class from the name of the domain event class itself and if the class exists, its event method is called.
 The domain event publisher will look for the keyword "Event" (not case-sensitive) in the domain event class name and if found will check to see if a class exists with "Event" replaced by "EventListener"